isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

-[^1]: Primary sources, particularly birth, marriage and death certificates provide links to the family tree.
-These records can be obtained from the Immigration &amp; Checkpoints Authority (ICA), the Registry of Marriages (ROM), and the National Archives of Singapore (NAS).
+[^1]: Primary sources, particularly birth, marriage and death certificates, provide links to the family tree.
+These records can be obtained from the Immigration and Checkpoints Authority, the Registry of Marriages and the National Archives of Singapore.
 The public can apply for a birth and death extract from eXtracts Online at Government websites.

 [^2]: They include Harfield, A.G.
 (1979). [_Fort Canning Cemetery, Singapore_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2002507). \[s.i.: s.n.\].
 (Call no.: RCLOS 929.5095957 HAR), along with Stallwood, H.Q.
 (1912, June).
 The old cemetery on Fort Canning, Singapore: With a plan and four plates. _Journal of the Straits Branch of the Royal Asiatic Society, 61_, 77–126.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

-[^3]: Koh Seow Chuan, a retired architect and founder of DP Architects, donated his rich collection of documents and records to NLB.
+[^3]: Koh Seow Chuan, a retired architect and founder of DP Architects, donated his rich collection of documents and records to the National Library Board.

 [^4]: The March 2012 issue of BiblioAsia has a profile of Wu Lien-Teh and highlights of his collection.
 Wee, T. B. (2012, March).
 [A life less ordinary: Wu Lien-The the plague fighter](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx). _BiblioAsia, 7_ (4), 34–37.
 Retrieved from BiblioAsia website.